MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-post.md

 <details>
 <summary>(Select expand for similar questions!)</summary>

-1. Error: The database connection has failed: For errors like _database connection failed_ or _could not connect to the database you specified_, here are some potential reasons and solutions.
+1. Error: The database connection has failed: For errors like _database connection failed_ or _could not connect to the database you specified_, some potential reasons and solutions are:

 - Your database server isn't installed or running.
 To check this for MySQL, try typing the following the following command: